EdJoPaTo/website-stalker-example/com/alluringarctic/about-us.md

 **Sohvi Kangasluoma**

 Sohvi brings a research perspective to our adventures.
-She’s a [senior researcher at Arctic Centre](https://research.ulapland.fi/en/persons/sohvi-kangasluoma/) and holds a PhD in International Political Science.
+She’s a [senior researcher at Arctic Centre](https://research.ulapland.fi/en/persons/sohvi-kangasluoma/) and holds a PhD in International Relations.
 Sohvi is behind our expedition logistics.

 **Nova**

-Nova is our Greenland Dog that we adopted in Greenland in 2025.
+Nova is our Greenland Dog that we adopted in Greenland in 2024.
 She was too timid and too small for her sled team and would've been put down.
-She keeps the rest of the crew active by demanding a lot of exercise.
+She keeps us active by demanding a lot of exercise!

 **s/v Lumi**